utilityresearchlab/biofibers-machine-control/biofibers-machine-control-app/README.md

 ## To compile app for Mac Distribution
 - If you want a MacOS Universal app, run `npm run pack-mac-unv`.
 - If you want a MacOS x64 app, run `npm run pack-mac-x64`
+- If you want a MacOS arm64 app, run `npm run pack-mac-arm64`
-- The output of either file will be present in the `dist` folder.
+- The output of either file will be present in the `out` folder.
 - Zip the app, then share.

 ## Handling the "App is Damaged Message" When Installing on MacOS